SESL logo light

 6.2 Rule evaluation order

-- Within each priority group, the engine performs a dependency based ordering.
-For example, if one rule writes to a section that another rule reads, the writing rule is evaluated first.
+Within each priority group, the engine performs data-driven dependency ordering.
+If one rule writes to a fact that another rule reads, the writing rule is evaluated before the reading rule.
+For example, if Rule A writes to "result.approved" and Rule B reads from "result.approved", then Rule A will be evaluated before Rule B, regardless of their positions in the file.

 7. Rule statements and full syntax